ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 The leading '/' is explicitly encrypted as a component to maintain consistency and enable proper prefix preservation for absolute paths.

+This character receives its own SIV and is encrypted, ensuring that the root path is authenticated like any other path component and that different keys and contexts produce different ciphertexts for that path, consistently with other paths.

+In applications where all paths are guaranteed to be absolute and the `'/'` path can be considered a special case, ciphertext expansion can be reduced by removing the leading `'/'` character from the URI prior to encryption, making the path relative with `'/'` as an implicit current path.

 ## Component Reconstruction

 During decryption, components are joined to reconstruct the original